Secretary of State for Scotland: Overview

-History
+History of office

-Prior to devolution (before 1999)
+Acts of Union, 1707

 The post was first created after the Acts of Union 1707 created the Kingdom of Great Britain from the Kingdom of England and the Kingdom of Scotland.
 It was abolished in 1746, following the Jacobite rising of 1745.
-Scottish affairs thereafter were managed by the Lord Advocate until 1827, when responsibility passed to the Home Office.
-In 1885 the post of Secretary for Scotland was re-created, with the incumbent usually a member of the Cabinet.
-In 1926 this post was upgraded to a full Secretary of State appointment.
+Scottish affairs thereafter were managed by the lord advocate until 1827, when responsibility passed to the Home Office.
+In 1885 the post of secretary for Scotland was re-created, with the incumbent usually a member of the Cabinet.
+In 1926 this post was upgraded to a full secretary of state appointment.

-After devolution (since 1999)
+Devolution, 1999

 After the 1999 Scottish devolution, the powers of the Scottish Office were divided, with most transferred to the Scottish Government or to other British government departments, leaving only a limited role for the Scotland Office.
-From June 2003 and October 2008, the holder of the office of Secretary of State for Scotland also held another Cabinet post concurrently, leading to claims that the Scottish role was seen as a part-time ministry.
+From June 2003 to October 2008, the holder of the office of secretary of state for Scotland also held another Cabinet post concurrently, leading to claims that the Scottish role was seen as a part-time ministry.

-The current secretary of state for Scotland is Alister Jack, who was appointed by Boris Johnson, replacing David Mundell.
-He was later reappointed by Liz Truss and Rishi Sunak.
+Functions

+Reduced responsibility

+With the advent of legislative devolution for Scotland in 1999, the role of secretary of state for Scotland was diminished.
+Most of the functions vested in the office since administrative devolution in the 19th century were transferred to the newly established Scottish Ministers upon the opening of the Scottish Parliament, or to other UK government ministers.
+Most of the functions and powers of the secretary of state for Scotland transferred to the first minister of Scotland as the head of the Scottish Government.
+Donald Dewar served as the first first minister of Scotland between 1999–2000, having previously served as the secretary of state for Scotland between 1997–1999.

+However, the secretary of state does represent Scotland in the Cabinet of the United Kingdom on matters that are not devolved to the Scottish Parliament, and also holds Scotland Questions on the first Wednesday of every month between 11:30 am and 12 noon, when any member of Parliament can ask a question on any matter relating to Scotland.
+However, devolved issues are not usually raised by MPs, as these are decided solely by Scottish Government policy, and influenced, discussed and voted on by members of the Scottish Parliament in Edinburgh.
+Moreover, the secretary of state for Scotland cannot introduce any bill or legislation in the UK Parliament relating to a devolved matter under the convention that the UK Government will not introduce legislation on devolved areas without the agreement of the Scottish Parliament.
+The secretary of state is also the group leader of the Scottish MPs from the government party.